tommynam/canvasGroupProject/README.md

 Pressing the clear canvas button, the whole Canvas board is cleaned up.

-14. Stroke Color
+14. Stroke Color / Fill Color

-By clicking the color box,
+By clicking the color box, select the color for Stroke / Fill.

+15. Stroke Size

+Select a size of stroke in selecting bar, size of stroke will change according to selected size.

+16. Text Size

+Select a size of font in selecting bar, size of text will change according to selected size.